 |CII Innovation Collective||A digest showcasing and assessing innovative projects and initiatives from across the sector taking place across the UK and internationally.|

 |Learning Sets||Running 3 times a year, CII members are given the chance to learn about new and exciting sector innovations and how they can implement them in their organisation.|

 |Webinars||The CII runs regular webinars where a range of expert speakers discuss key issues of interest to the sector.|

 |Coffee Dates||The CII facilitates informal monthly 1:1 meetings between partner organisations to build links and share practice.|

 Our Private Sector Colleagues

-Recognising the need to co-develop solutions with know-how and resources from the private sector, Coram is proud to be working with two titans of innovation – Microsoft and EY.
-Both organisations are committed to contributing their insight and expertise to support the sector to innovate to improve the lives of children and young people.
-The CII will seek out and secure further partnerships as needed to deliver on its programme of innovation, bringing the very best of the private sector to bear on the challenges for children
+Recognising the need to co-develop solutions with know-how and resources from the private sector, Coram is proud to be working with three titans of innovation – Microsoft, EY and PA Consulting.
+Each organisation is committed to contributing their insight and expertise to support the sector to innovate to improve the lives of children and young people.
+The CII will seek out and secure further partnerships as needed to deliver on its programme of innovation, bringing the very best of the private sector to bear on the challenges for children.

-Coram is looking for a further nine partners to join the CII for this first cycle in 2021, and shape the innovation programme in future cycles.
-The joining fee will be £7,100 for the year.
+Coram is looking for a further partners to join the CII.
+The joining fee for local authorities will be £8,000 for the year.